vedidev/android-store/README.md

         </intent-filter>
     </receiver>
     ```
+3. Change the value of StoreConfig.SOOM_SEC to a secret of you choice.
+Do this now!
+   ** You can't change this value after you publish your game ! **

-3. Create your own implementation of _IStoreAssets_ in order to describe your specific game's assets ([example](https://github.com/soomla/android-store/blob/master/SoomlaAndroidExample/src/com/soomla/example/MuffinRushAssets.java)).
+4. Create your own implementation of _IStoreAssets_ in order to describe your specific game's assets ([example](https://github.com/soomla/android-store/blob/master/SoomlaAndroidExample/src/com/soomla/example/MuffinRushAssets.java)).
 Initialize _StoreController_ with the class you just created:

       ```Java
        StoreController.getInstance().initialize(new YourStoreAssetsImplementation(),